blendimaliqi/crypto-tracker/README.md

 got annoyed missing out on those sweet listing pumps. exchanges usually announce new coins days before listing them, and prices often spike as soon as the announcement drops. this checks both the APIs (for actual new listings) and the announcement pages (for upcoming listings).

-the announcement monitoring is the good stuff - it can catch listings before they happen and before everyone else notices.
+the announcement monitoring is the best feature - it can catch listings before they happen and before everyone else notices.

 ## project structure